hem675/IP-Intel/README.md

 ![SingleIP_2](https://github.com/hem675/IP-Intel/assets/76170189/3cb3ee96-90a6-4da1-a244-42bbfa74f040)

 ## Multiple IP's
-Multiple IPs can be saved in a text file and the final output will be given in a CSV file.
+Multiple IPs can be given as input in a text file and the final output will be in a CSV file.
 ![Multi_IP](https://github.com/hem675/IP-Intel/assets/76170189/1832e00c-841f-4cd1-b149-e1fa36f69eca)